 Also consistent with the literature on strong affiliative bonds, being well connected to others was associated with biomarkers of better health.
-Specifically, the negative association between weighted closeness and biomarkers of inflammation indicated that individuals that were less embedded in the network (e.g., at the periphery of the group) may be at greater risk for inflammation related diseases24.
-Closeness measures how close a node is to all other nodes in a network (i.e., how many edges must be traversed to get to all other nodes) which means that individuals with high closeness can readily reach many other individuals in the network.
-In other words, they are highly embedded in this supportive network.
-The fact that the weighted version of closeness was the best predictor suggests that it’s not enough to just be highly embedded, but frequent engagement is also required to reap the benefits of this connectedness.
-Notably, huddling degree was not a predictor of inflammation adding support to the idea that there is something unique about these multiplex relationships that is not represented by looking at grooming or huddling relationships alone.
-Our results add to the literature suggesting that strong bonds may improve fitness by altering endocrine and immune function2,15,62,63.
-Consistent with this idea, Yang et al.64 found in humans that socially integrated individuals (i.e., those with more social connections across multiple domains) exhibited lower inflammation, whereas social strain (e.g., higher levels of family criticism or demands) was associated with greater inflammation.
+Specifically, the negative association between multiplex grooming centrality (e.g., degree, closeness centrality, or clustering coefficient) and biomarkers of inflammation indicated that individuals that were generally well connected in the network (e.g., at the core of the group) may be at lower risk for inflammation related diseases57.
+Our results add to the literature suggesting that strong bonds may improve fitness by altering endocrine and immune function13,25,69,70.
+Consistent with this idea, Yang et al.71 found in humans that socially integrated individuals (i.e., those with more social connections across multiple domains) exhibited lower inflammation, whereas social strain (e.g., higher levels of family criticism or demands) was associated with greater inflammation.
 Given that familial and friend relationships tend to endure through extended periods, often persisting over decades (in both humans and NHPs), these relationships may have an important and long-lasting impact on health.